 According to the Mayo Clinic, any condition that obstructs your nasal passage or flow of air through your nose can cause you to lose your sense of smell.

 - The common cold

 - Chronic congestion

 - Nasal polyps

-There are also neurological conditions that can cause anosmia.
+Some neurological conditions can cause anosmia.
 Although uncommon, the olfactory center of the brain—the part used for processing the sense of smell— can be damaged by:

 - Alzheimer’s disease